rillonline/rillonline.github.io/_pages/about/index.md

 This site is a repository for all my writing that I want to make public.
 Here you will find:

+* fiction
+  - mystery
-* fiction, mystery and fantasy and science fiction.
+  - fantasy and science fiction.
 * Poetry
-* Spiritual writing, Christian in natur, sermons, devotionals, etc.e
+* Spiritual writing, Christian in natur
+  - sermons
+  - devotionals
+  - spiritual journaling
+* Autobiographical essays